|Guide||♦||20 Triplogs||1 Topic|

-Watch the sun rise from Point Imperial and stretch your legs on this short but rewarding trail before the long drive from the North Rim back to Phoenix (or other points south)!
+Watch the sunrise from Point Imperial and stretch your legs on this short but rewarding trail before the long drive from the North Rim back to Phoenix (or other points south)!
 This is an easy hike through an area of the Kaibab forest recovering from wildfire.

 From here on meadows full of wildflowers alternate with thick stands of aspen saplings, and woodpeckers knock about in the pines.
-Birds are abundant, and keep your eyes peeled for mule deer and kaibab squirrels.
-This is really an excellent hike if you're a botanist or have an interest in re-establishment of an ecosystem following a forest fire.
+Birds are abundant, and keep your eyes peeled for mule deer and Kaibab squirrels.
+This is really an excellent hike if you're a botanist or have an interest in the re-establishment of an ecosystem following a forest fire.

 4.0 mi. / 6.4 km round-trip; 2 hours approximate round-trip hiking time.
 This easy trail passes through areas burned by the 2000 Outlet Fire and ends at the north park boundary.
 From there connections are possible to the Nankoweap Trail and U.S. Forest Service roads.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.